Get backlinks from our recommended provider

 4. Non-monetized 💸

-4.2 Ask yourself how you can grow the website
+Ask yourself how you can grow the website

-4.3 Beware of scams and illegitimate businesses
+Beware of scams and illegitimate businesses.

-There are ways to twist business metrics or give the appearance of substance without actually having a real business.
+There are ways to twist business metrics or give the appearance of substance without having a real business.
 Unfortunately, people try to scam aspiring business owners every day.

 Businesses are often set up so inefficiently that a proper business transfer isn’t possible without losing customers.